linked-db/linked-ql/README.md

 ## ` 2 |` Realtime DB

+👉 Leverage out of the box reactivivity and sata syncing for your realtime apps; no need for GraphQL or complex infra

 ### `2.1 |` Live Queries

 ⚡ _Turn on reactivity on arbitrary SQL with `{ live: true }`_